-Tractor Junior is boasting a yellow pear tomato, jalapenos, lettuce, and nasturtiums.
+Tractor Junior is boasting a lemon cucumber, zinnias, and lobelia.

 In our limited but beloved garden space, we have two raised beds created with stones from the property.
 We used the “lasagna” gardening method to fill those beds, but we yearned for more veg, flower, and fruit space, so we came up with the idea of creating movable container gardens.
-We purchased galvanized feed troughs, added treaded tires and drain holes, and voila!
-Now we can roll our “tractor” gardens into the sunshine and roll them aside when we need to use the paths for other purposes or create “rooms” in the garden.
+We purchased galvanized feed troughs, added solid tires and drain holes, and voila!
+Now we can roll our “tractor” gardens into the sunshine or shade and roll them aside when we need to use the paths for other purposes or create “rooms” in the garden.